AREVD/AREVD/README.md

 # Data

-The data used for this project comes from the **RSNA Intracranial Hemorrhage Detection** data set on Kaggle.
+The data used for this project comes from the **RSNA Intracranial Hemorrhage Detection** data set on Kaggle (https://kaggle.com/competitions/rsna-intracranial-hemorrhage-detection).
 This data set includes many CT scans of brains, most of which have experienced an intercranial hemorrhage or bleed in the brain.

 # Implementation